 Does AYSA offer financial assistance or scholarships?
 Answer: Yes, assistance is available through the AYSA Scholarships program.

 Do you offer discounts to families with multiple players?
 Answer: At this time, AYSA does not offer a family discount.
 It is something the board will examine and address at the end of the current soccer season.

 Who can I contact if I still have questions and where can I find additional information?
-Answer: The Board of Directions page has a list of the AYSA Board of Directors and Program Coordinators for 2013.
-You can either email the member or can call us at (253) 678-4630and leave a message if you have any questions and someone will call you back within 72 hours during the season.
+Answer: Feel free to contact the Director of the RVS program for more details.
+The AYSA Board of Directiors page has a list of the club's current Directors and Program Coordinators.

 How can I volunteer my time to help the AYSA program?
 Answer: AYSA thrives due to the participation and involvement of volunteers!
 Within each program, we rely on volunteers for coaching, team managers, and team representatives.
 Also by contacting an AYSA board member you can learn additional ways to help with special projects or upcoming events.
 For example, in November AYSA will be hosting, on behalf of WSYSA, the President’s Cup District 3 Finals at Game Farm Park.
 For this event, we need field representatives, concession stand sales, parking attendants, and more!
 Periodically an AYSA board member will send out email notifications of volunteer opportunities to coaches, team managers, or general membership.
 Please make sure your email address is updated so that you are able to receive these notifications!